chrisfotso/superhero-search/README.md

 Superhero search is an API I created for quotes from Marvel Cinematic Universe characters.

-Deployed on Heroku for use by anyone: https://superhero-search.herokuapp.com
+Deployed on Heroku for use by anyone (may take 10 or so seconds to load due to Heroku's restrictions): https://superhero-search.herokuapp.com

 ## Documentation